-[Regulation 7B inserted in Gazette 24 Mar 2015 p.
+[Regulation 7B inserted: Gazette 24 Mar 2015 p.
 1003-6.]

 7C.
 Matters relating to communal amenities to be included in residence contract

 (1) A residence contract must include the provisions or matters listed in the Table relating to communal amenities to be provided or made available under the contract.